 NBBTP Fellowship Class of 2008

-Sherry S. Bohn now serves as a Biosafety & Biosecurity Specialist at NBACC following her completion of the NBBTP.
-She began her doctoral studies in Cellular and Microbial Biology at The Catholic University of America in 1999.
-She also served as a teaching assistant for a variety of classes including microbiology, cell biology and genetics, and was involved in scientific education outreach programs such as The Gene Search Summer Program at The Catholic University of America and the Paul Jr. High Public Charter School Saturday Academy through FAES/NIH.
+Dr. Sherry Bohn is the Biosafety Officer for the University of Maryland in College Park, MD.
+She previously served as the Biosafety Officer for the National Biodefense Analysis and Countermeasures Center (NBACC) in Frederick, MD.
+Dr. Bohn began her doctoral studies in Cellular and Microbial Biology at The Catholic University of America in 1999.
+She was a teaching assistant for a variety of classes including microbiology, cell biology and genetics, and was involved in scientific education outreach programs such as The Gene Search Summer Program at The Catholic University of America and the Paul Jr. High Public Charter School Saturday Academy through FAES/NIH.
 Her undergraduate work at Marywood University in Scranton, PA, resulted in dual degrees in Biology and Communication Arts, and before heading to graduate school she served as an Assistant Environmental Manager for The Geon Company in Pedricktown, NJ.

-Upon completing his NBBTP Fellowship, Dr. Tonkiss began work as the Associate Director, High-Containment Safety for the National Emerging Infectious Disease Laboratories (NEIDL) at the Boston University Medical Center in Massachusetts.
-Dr. Tonkiss holds a Doctorate of Medicine in Child Health/Developmental Psychobiology from Manchester University (U.K.) and a Bachelor of Science degree in Biological Sciences, with first class honors from Manchester Polytechnic (now called Manchester Metropolitan University).
+Upon completing his NBBTP Fellowship, Dr. Tonkiss began work as the Associate Director of Maximum Containment Safety, recently advancing to the position of Associate Director of Research Safety for the National Emerging Infectious Disease Laboratories (NEIDL) at the Boston University Medical Center in Massachusetts.
+He holds a Doctorate of Medicine in Child Health/Developmental Psychobiology from Manchester University (U.K.) and a Bachelor of Science degree in Biological Sciences, with first class honors from Manchester Polytechnic (now called Manchester Metropolitan University).
 After post-doctoral training at the University of Manchester, the University of Minnesota and Oxford University, Dr. Tonkiss obtained a faculty position at BUMC, becoming Associate Professor of Psychiatry in 1994.
 At BUMC, Dr. Tonkiss has acted as 1) Associate Director of the Center for Behavioral Development and Mental Retardation, 2) scientific member of the Institutional Animal Care and Use Committee (IACUC) and 3) Protocol Compliance Reviewer tasked with reviewing all active animal use protocols involving USDA covered species.

 NBBTP Fellowship Class of 2007